 Today, even flossing has become automated.
 For those inclined, an electric water flosser or air flosser might be the ideal option.
 Both of these devices are designed for interdental cleaning, and will gently force debris from between teeth.
 Indeed, with the water-flossing device, there’s also the added bonus of massaging the gums.
 Needless to say, none of these methods should replace conventional tooth brushing – they are all aids that should be used in conjunction with brushing, and as an alternative to flossing (for those who just can’t get into the flossing rhythm).

-Any dentist will admit that removing 100% of plaque is nearly impossible.
+Any dentist in Woodbridge will admit that removing 100% of plaque is nearly impossible.
 At the same time, it’s important to do everything possible to fully clean between the teeth and under the gums.
 This is simply a preventive approach to dental health, trying to reduce dangerous plaque residue, as well as the potential for disease and/or decay.
 For the dentist or dental hygienist who believe in doing everything possible, dental health and interdental maintenance makes for the ideal combination.
 After all, personal lifestyle, age and diet are working together to challenge dental health.